A one minute tutorial to watch and learn quickly

 Rinse the tub with clean water until all traces of soap are gone.
 You can also add any new spa chemicals you want in your diluted form (more on that later).

 The final step is adding chemicals back into your newly filled hot tub.
 Managing hot tub water chemistry is key to maintaining safe and balanced water.
-You'll want to add them in their diluted forms not to shock your system.
-Add chlorine last because it will disinfect everything else in your system as it circulates.
+You'll want to add them in their diluted forms to avoid shocking your system and have better control on the chemical levels.

-If everything looks good, go ahead and turn your power back on at the breaker box and enjoy!
+If everything looks good, go ahead and turn your power back on at the breaker box and enjoy.

 After refilling your freshly filled hot tub, it's important to follow these extra steps to ensure everything is running smoothly: